-CACV was instrumental in the creation of the Queen Elizabeth Theatre, the Vancouver Museum and Planetarium, the UBC School of Music, the first Vancouver Film Festival, and many other cultural institutions and events we take for granted.
+CACV was instrumental in the creation of the Queen Elizabeth Theatre, the Vancouver Museum and Planetarium, the UBC School of Music, the first Vancouver Film Festival, and many other of Vancouver’s cultural institutions and events.
 For many decades, CACV has been contributing to the cultural and community development of Vancouver by creating art projects that engage the community and facilitating, supporting, and advocating for initiatives, facilities, and programs that increase community participation in the arts.
 Our interests are to increase understanding of how the arts create community, grow our appreciation of our cultural differences, and engage the community in the art of developing community.

-Heritage Vancouver began as a committee of CACV and separated in 1991 to become the first independent heritage group in Vancouver.
+Heritage Vancouver began as the Civic Arts Committee of CACV and separated in 1991 to become the first independent heritage group in Vancouver.
 It operates today as an independent, non-profit organization dedicated to the preservation of Vancouver’s built, cultural, and natural heritage.

 The Community Arts Council of Vancouver played a vital role in the early preservation of and in the initiation of the heritage preservation movement.
 CACV also advocated for street banners, outdoor furniture, and the cherry trees that line Vancouver’s streets.

-The Arts and Our Town: The Community Arts Council of Vancouver 1946–96 was written by Elizabeth O’Kiely, covering CACV’s early history and accomplishments in more detail.
+The Arts and Our Town: The Community Arts Council of Vancouver 1946–96 written by Elizabeth O’Kiely covers CACV’s early history and accomplishments in more detail.
 There are multiple copies available through the Vancouver Public Library.

 Our Vision & Mission